-Working across the entire state, The Nature Conservancy has protected more than 280,000 acres of crucial habitats for people and nature.
+Working across the entire state, The Nature Conservancy has protected more than 300,000 acres of key lands and waters for people and nature.

 Check out Field Notes, our Tennessee newsletter.